 This does not include all the side effects seen with this drug.
+We will update you on any new side effects that we see in this study and other on-going studies, if those side effects appear to have come from the drug.
 If you have questions concerning the additional study drug side effects, please ask the medical staff at your site.
-It should be noted that these are the risks that are seen in HIV infected people taking these medications.
+As stated above, it should be noted that these are the risks that are seen in HIV infected people taking these medications.
 It is not known if these side effects will occur as often and it could be that some of these side effects might be more or less serious in HIV uninfected people.